syncfusion-content/uwp-docs/uwp/Scheduler/Appointments.md

 ## Resources customization

-You can customize the resources in `Timeline` view by using the [TimeInterval](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_TimeInterval) , [IntervalHeight](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_IntervalHeight) and [ScheduleDateRange](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_ScheduleDateRange) properties of schedule.
-You can add the dates in `ScheduleDateRange` collection that need to be displayed in day view and timeline view of schedule.
+You can customize the resources in a `Timeline` view by using the [TimeInterval](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_TimeInterval) , [IntervalHeight](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_IntervalHeight) and [ScheduleDateRange](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_ScheduleDateRange) properties of schedule.
+You can also add the dates in the `ScheduleDateRange` collection that need to be displayed in a day view and timeline view of schedule.

 {% tabs %}
 {% highlight xaml %}